Obesity Discrimination and Gastric Bypass Surgery

 Research has shown diet and exercise programs supervised by a medical professional to be much more effective than doing it alone.

-It is advisable to visit a well experienced bariatric surgeon as they usually have more knowledge about caring for obese patients, and they also work with doctors who are empathetic towards the difficulties of being obese.
+It is advisable to visit a well-experienced bariatric surgeon as they usually have more knowledge about caring for obese patients, and they also work with doctors who are empathetic toward the difficulties of being obese.

-If you find that your weight is getting in the way of your romantic relationships, there are several options that may help:
+If you find that your weight is getting in the way of your romantic relationships, several options may help:

 First and foremost: weight loss treatment